 We highly encourage companies from all over the world to get involved.
-We are aiming at having participants from a greater variety of countries in 2014, so regardless of your coordinates on planet earth, there is probably a team that could do with your support.
+We are aiming at having participants from a greater variety of countries in 2015, so regardless of your coordinates on planet Earth, there is probably a team that could do with your support.

-Also send an email to the Rails Girls Summer of Code community mailing list, offering your space and coaches.
-Additionally you can spread the word mentioning via @RailsGirlsSoC on Twitter and we’ll retweet and help you connect to students.
+2) Also send an email to the Rails Girls Summer of Code community mailing list, offering your space and coaches.
+You can spread the word by mentioning us on Twitter (@RailsGirlsSoC); we’ll retweet and help you connect to students.

 I have more questions!

 If we didn’t cover your question here, then drop us a line!
 We’d be happy to talk about what you have to offer as a coaching company.